 Sure, of course you can.

-- Measuring latency of a REST publish is not a good way to measure message publish and receive latency.
-Instead, you should perform end-to-end testing, with a publish and subscribe operation i.e. measuring how long it takes for a message to be received after being published.
+- Measuring how long a publish takes to call its callback is not a good way to measure message publish and receive latency; the design of the system means that the message is often delivered before being confirmed (and so called back).
+Instead, it's better to subscribe to the channel and do an end-to-end test of how long it takes for a message to actually be received after being published.

 - Publishing messages on channels without any subscribers will add latency.
 However, read why this does not ever impact real-world performance.